 Here in Marmara University Fine Arts Faculty we are promising our prospective students the means and environments for graduating as productive, inquisitive, creative artists and designers who have a grasp of their history and acquire social responsibilities; and who are aware of the demands of their era and can make a difference with their future insights.
 We offer a contemporary and vigorous education with our programs encouraging independent and adaptable thinking, workshops strengthening creativity by productivity, opportunities for foreign studies on many Erasmus and bilateral agreements, numerous art and design activities, International Student Triennial, International Invited Poster Biennial and annual AIAS Prize of Honour/Prix D'honneur meetings.

 Marmara University, Faculty of Fine Arts was first established as State School of Applied Fine Arts with the Council of Ministers’ decision in November 1st, 1955.
 In 1957 State School of Applied Fine Arts started to educate students in five departments; Decorative Painting, Graphic Arts, Ceramics, Textile Arts, Interior and Furniture Design.
 In July 20th, 1982, State School of Applied Fine Arts joined to Marmara University within the scope of the Law of Higher Education.
 The Faculty moved to Acıbadem Campus in 1986.
-Today Marmara University, Faculty of Fine Arts continues to educate students in thirteen departments; Painting, Graphic Design, Ceramics - Glass, Textile Arts, Interior Design, Industrial Product Design, Sculpture, Traditional Turkish Arts, Cinema - Television, Photography, Basic Art Training, Music and Animation.
+Today Marmara University, Faculty of Fine Arts continues to educate students in twelve departments; Painting, Graphic Design, Ceramics - Glass, Textile Arts, Interior Design, Industrial Product Design, Sculpture, Traditional Turkish Arts, Film Design, Photography, Basic Art Training and Music.
 Institute of Fine arts was established in 1992 for graduate education in MA and Proficiency in Art programs.

 Our faculty consists of respectable artists and designers of their fields with both national and international reputations.
 They represent our school, university and country on highest levels with national and international exhibitions, applied designs and awards.
 Our retired faculty members continue supporting our curriculum and institution.
 Our academic staff holds reciprocal conferences, seminars, workshops and courses with our cooperating international institutions on our bilateral agreements.